Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.10
+- Disabled quest notifications while you are on taxi via a flight master.
+- Fixed a bug with quest notifications distance that is printed to the chat.
+- Fixed a bug with quest notification for some daily quests that don't have a level.

 ## Changes in Sku r32.9
 - New: Quest notifications, under Quests > Options > Quest notifications. (default: off)<br>
 	Quest notifications are auto anouncing quests nearby you that are available to accept or ready for hand in.<br>